neverset123/ImmoFlatData/README.md

 - **Data Fetching**: Fetches real estate data from multiple sources, such as APIs or web scraping.
 Transforms complex nested JSON or XML data into a simplified flat structure.
 - **Flat Data Structure**: Outputs data in a tabular format (e.g., CSV, JSON, or database-friendly format).
 - **merchandising strategies**: select and promote facets with deep learning
-- **Personalized Recommendation**: individual investment recommandation in terms of real estate property
+- **Personalized Recommendation**: individual investment recommandation based on goal of generating user profiles that improve an LLM itself at the recommendation task

 ### Installation
 Python 3.10+